lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

     - When the terminal returns: "Is the time above correct?", respond accordingly (Y/N).
     - When the terminal returns: "Do you see 68 in the info listed above?", respond accordingly (Y/N).
 (Note to user: you may see UU instead of 68)
     ```{note}
-    This rtc installation works for both DS 1307 or DS 3231 variants RTC chips
+    This rtc installation works for both DS 1307 or DS 3231 RTC chips
     ```
 4. Turn off DST by setting the time zone to UTC.
 In terminal, enter:
     ```